open-telemetry/opentelemetry-js/RELEASING.md

 ## Publish all packages

-Go into each directory and use `npm publish` to publish the package.
+Go into each directory and use `npm publish` (requires permissions) to publish the package.
 You can use the following script to automate this.

 ```bash
 #!/bin/bash